|About Us Personnel Projects News Resources Events Research Groups History|

 College Park, MD 20742

 Google Maps can help you get to the University of Maryland.
-UMD makes frequent bus runs to the College Park Metro station.
-If you prefer to drive, here are some very detailed directions to the College Park campus.
-If you prefer to take the easily accessible Washington Metropolitan Metrorail System, here is an useful Metrorail System map.
+Here are some very detailed directions to the College Park campus using car, rail, and air.
 Once you're here, you can get your bearings on the University Campus Map.